Gori/air/docs/roadmap.md

 - Used `unknown` instead of `any` for better type safety
 - Created modular lib structure for scalability

-**Phase 3-4 (Current Implementation):**
+**Phase 3-4 (Completed Implementation):**
-- Built complete database layer with RLS-enabled Supabase clients
+- **Database Schema**: Changed from UUID to TEXT for all user/company IDs to work directly with Clerk user IDs
-- Implemented full survey system with AI-powered follow-up questions
+- **RLS Strategy**: Use admin client (service role) for API operations instead of RLS-enabled client to avoid JWT complexity
-- Created comprehensive report generation using GPT-4o-mini
+- **Authentication Flow**: Full integration between Clerk and Supabase with proper metadata syncing
-- Built responsive UI with ShadCN components and Tailwind CSS
+- **AI Integration**: GPT-4.1 model (gpt-4.1-mini-2025-04-14) configured via environment variable
-- Implemented proper error handling and loading states
+- **Survey System**: Complete question flow with AI-powered follow-up questions (simplified to 1 per question)
-- Added Zod validation for all API endpoints
+- **UI Components**: Added UserButton for logout functionality in dashboard and survey pages
-- Used latest GPT-4.1 model (GPT-4o-mini-2025-05-28) for AI operations
+- **Error Handling**: Comprehensive validation and error states throughout the application
-- Simplified follow-up questions from 3 to 1 per question for better UX
+- **Performance**: Optimized database operations and AI token usage

 ---